Q: What is Amazon RDS?

 You are responsible for modifying routing tables and networking ACLs in your VPC to ensure that your DB instance is reachable from your client instances in the VPC.

-For Multi-AZ deployments, after a failover, your client EC2 instance and RDS DB Instance may be in different Availability Zones.
+For Multi-AZ deployments, after failover, your client EC2 instance and RDS DB Instance may be in different Availability Zones.
 You should configure your networking ACLs to ensure that cross-AZ communication is possible.

 An existing DB Subnet Group can be updated to add more subnets, either for existing Availability Zones or for new Availability Zones added since the creation of the DB Instance.
 Removing subnets from an existing DB Subnet Group can cause unavailability for instances if they are running in a particular AZ that gets removed from the subnet group.
 View the Amazon RDS User Guide for more information.

 To begin using Amazon RDS you will need an AWS developer account.
 If you do not have one prior to signing up for Amazon RDS, you will be prompted to create one when you begin the sign-up process.
 A master user account is different from an AWS developer account and used only within the context of Amazon RDS to control access to your DB Instance(s).
 The master user account is a native database user account which you can use to connect to your DB Instance.
 You can specify the master user name and password you want associated with each DB Instance when you create the DB Instance.
 Once you have created your DB Instance, you can connect to the database using the master user credentials.
 Subsequently, you may also want to create additional user accounts so that you can restrict who can access your DB Instance.